 but it can not allow a pull in from a de-energized state.

-and have nothing to do with the basic operation of the circuit.
+They have nothing to do with the basic operation of the circuit.
 I just wanted to point it out.

 Here is the installed NPN, laying on the surface of the Power Board in white tape.